willtobyte/carimbo/README.md

 A considerable amount of time has elapsed, and many changes have transpired.
 I transitioned from game development to web development, yet low-level programming has always coursed through my veins.
 Consequently, I resolved to revive the dream of crafting my own game engine running on the web.

-Today, with the advent of WebAssembly, achieving this goal is significantly more feasible and portable.

 ### Games

 Games and demos created with the Carimbo engine are hosted on https://carimbo.run.
 They can be tested or played online without any installation, thanks to WebAssembly technology native to all modern browsers.